Frequently Asked Questions

 Most likely, you are not keeping the wheels inflated to the correct pressure.
-90psi is the recommended inflation for any W150, and 85psi is the recommended inflation for the W125.
+90psi is the recommended minimum inflation for any W150, and 85psi is the recommended minimum inflation for the W125.
 If you are not skiing in a super hot area, 95-100psi is safe for the W150.

 If you are using the W150C, check your tire inflation.
-An under inflated wheel will not clutch properly.
+An under inflated wheel will cause the clutch mechanism to malfunction.

 Remember that roller skiing causes lots of vibration, which can loosen bolts and screws.
 It’s important to check all screws and bolts often.
 The clutch wheel needs a lot of torque on the nut in order to function properly.
 Most often, the nut has loosened somewhat, causing the clutch to slip.
-Simply tightening the wheel will correct the issue.
+Simply tightening the nut on the axle bolt will correct the issue.

 If you notice the clutch wheel slipping, stop immediately and tighten the wheel.
 Skiing on a slipping wheel will damage some of the components that are necessary for the clutch to work.
 If you have skied on a slipping wheel for some time, you may need to add a lock washer between the wheel spacer and the fork to get the clutch working again.